 The primary efficacy endpoint in the study was progression free survival (PFS).
-In total 1623 patients were enrolled into the study, with 535 patients randomised to Rd, 541 patients randomised to Rd18 and 547 patients randomised to MPT.
+In total 1623 patients were enrolled into the study, with 535 patients randomized to Rd, 541 patients randomized to Rd18 and 547 patients randomized to MPT.
 The demographics and disease-related baseline characteristics of the patients were well balanced in all 3 arms.
-In general, study subjects had advanced-stage disease: of the total study population, 41% had ISS stage III, 9% had severe
+In general, study subjects had advanced-stage disease: of the total study population, 41% had ISS stage III, 9% had severe renal insufficiency (creatinine clearance [CLcr] <30 mL/min).
+The median age was 73 in the 3 arms.